Best Obesity Drug in 2026: 8-Drug Decision Guide

 - Retatrutide leads all clinical trial candidates at 28.7% weight loss in TRIUMPH-4, but is not yet approved.

-- CagriSema filed for NDA in December 2025, with 22.7% weight loss vs placebo in REDEFINE 1 — a potential third major option.
+- CagriSema filed for NDA in December 2025, with 22.7% weight loss vs placebo in REDEFINE 1, making it the closest pending injectable challenger.

-What Is the Most Effective Obesity Drug Right Now?
+What Is the Most Effective Weight Loss Drug Right Now?

 Among FDA-approved obesity drugs, tirzepatide (Zepbound) holds the strongest weight-loss data.
 In the SURMOUNT-1 trial, the highest dose (15 mg weekly) produced 22.5% average weight loss at 72 weeks versus 2.4% for placebo.
+The mean weight loss observed in the trial reflected a significant body weight reduction from participants’ baseline body weight.
 Tirzepatide is a dual GIP/GLP-1 receptor agonist developed by Eli Lilly, FDA-approved for chronic weight management in November 2023.

 The next most effective approved option is semaglutide (Wegovy), a GLP-1-only agonist from Novo Nordisk.
 Wegovy showed 16.9% weight loss in the STEP 1 trial at 68 weeks.
 Wegovy was the first GLP-1 approved specifically for obesity (June 2021) and has accumulated the broadest real-world data of any drug in this class.

 In 2025, Novo Nordisk also gained FDA approval for the Wegovy pill (oral semaglutide 25 mg), which showed 16.6% weight loss in the OASIS 4 trial.
+The trial used a starting dose of 3 mg daily, with a gradual titration schedule up to the target 25 mg dose to optimize safety and efficacy.
 This is the first oral GLP-1 approved for obesity, offering an alternative for patients who prefer not to inject.
 For a detailed comparison, see Oral Obesity Drugs in 2026.

 What About Drugs Still in Clinical Trials?

 The investigational drug with the highest weight-loss figure in any Phase 3 trial is retatrutide, Eli Lilly’s triple agonist (GLP-1/GIP/glucagon receptor).
 In the TRIUMPH-4 Phase 3 trial, retatrutide produced 28.7% average weight loss at 68 weeks — the highest reported figure for any obesity drug in a registrational trial.
+In Phase II trials, retatrutide achieved a mean weight loss of 24.2% to 26% over 48 weeks, and it is expected to remain the most powerful weight loss option in 2026.
+Retatrutide’s mechanism may also reduce liver fat by over 80% and significantly reduce knee osteoarthritis pain.
 Retatrutide is not yet approved and remains in Phase 3 development.
-For dosing protocols and titration schedules, see the retatrutide dosage guide.
+For dosing protocols and titration schedules, see the retatrutide dosage guide, which includes dose escalation strategies to optimize efficacy and tolerability.
 For adverse event data including the dysesthesia signal, see our retatrutide side effects profile.
+Lean mass loss has been observed in studies, indicating some weight lost on these drugs comes from lean muscle mass.
+Clinical trials typically include a follow-up period (≥12 months) to assess weight loss sustainability and weight regain after treatment cessation.

 CagriSema, Novo Nordisk’s co-formulation of cagrilintide (amylin analog) and semaglutide (GLP-1), is the closest to market among pipeline drugs.
-The REDEFINE 1 trial showed 22.7% weight loss versus placebo at 68 weeks, and Novo Nordisk filed a New Drug Application in December 2025.
+The REDEFINE 1 trial showed a mean weight loss of 22.7% in participants without diabetes over 68 weeks, and Novo Nordisk filed a New Drug Application in December 2025.
+In a Phase III trial, CagriSema achieved 20.4% average weight loss.
 In the head-to-head REDEFINE 4 trial, CagriSema demonstrated 20.2% weight loss compared to tirzepatide.
 See Is CagriSema Approved? for the latest status.

-Survodutide, a dual GLP-1/glucagon receptor agonist from Boehringer Ingelheim, showed approximately 19% weight loss in a Phase 2 study at 46 weeks.
+Survodutide, a dual GLP-1/glucagon receptor agonist from Boehringer Ingelheim, showed a mean weight loss of up to 18.7% at 46 weeks in Phase II trials and significantly reduced systolic blood pressure.
 Phase 3 trials are ongoing.
-Survodutide is also being studied for MASH (metabolic dysfunction-associated steatohepatitis), which may differentiate it from other obesity drugs.
+For mechanistic and clinical data, see our full Survodutide dual GLP-1/glucagon agonist profile.
+Survodutide is also being studied for MASH (metabolic dysfunction-associated steatohepatitis), which may differentiate it from other obesity drugs, and its positioning becomes clearer when you compare survodutide vs retatrutide dual vs triple agonists.
 See Is Survodutide Approved? for details.

 | # | Drug | Mechanism | Route | Best WL % | Trial | Status | Developer |